The Commonplace

 0.11

 Users treat the system as a collaborative research partner, delegating tasks such as drafting content and identifying research gaps.
-Research Productivity positive medium frequency of delegation behaviors (drafting content, gap identification) in user interactions
+Research Productivity positive frequency of delegation behaviors (drafting content, gap identification) in user interactions

 n=200000